 I know it’s been awhile since I last shared a FODMAP friendly dinner, but I haven’t forgotten you low FODMAP folks!
 Promise!

-One of my goals for 2018 is actually share more low FODMAP meals.
+One of my goals for 2018 is actually share more low FODMAP recipes.
 Since it’s still a fairly niche diet, finding compliant recipes isn’t always easy – it definitely wasn’t easy when Mike had to eat low FODMAP.

 Ultimately, I’m just so happy that my recipes have been helpful to people.
 I’ve gotten so much positive feedback from people who were finally able to eat something different without the usual IBS pains to follow.
 From one home cook who’s just trying to make tasty, allergy friendly food to another – I’m just here to help!